The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 Cookies

 We ignored the cookies above since they deserve a separate section.
-Cookies can help you bypass some antibots or get your requests blocked.
-They are a powerful tool that we need to understand correctly.
+Cookies can help you bypass some anti-bots or get your requests blocked.
+They're a powerful tool that we need to understand correctly.

-Cookies can track a user session and remember that user after login, for example.
+For example, cookies can track a user session and remember that user after login.
 Websites assign each new user a cookie session.
 There are many ways to do it, but we'll try to simplify.
-Then the user's browser will send that cookie in each request, tracking the user activity.
+Then the user's browser will send that cookie in each request, tracking the user's activity.

-On the other hand, once bypassed the antibot solution, it will send valuable cookies.
+On the other hand, once you bypass the anti-bot solution, it'll send valuable cookies.
 Defensive systems won't check twice if the session looks legit.
-Check out how to bypass Cloudflare for more info.
+Check out how to bypass Cloudflare for more information.

 Will cookies help our Python Requests scripts to avoid bot detection?
 Or will they hurt us and get us blocked?
 The answer lies in our implementation.